 For far too long loudspeakers have been the poor man of audio, largely out of control and terribly variable.
 We should ask why?

 Simply we have not been able to measure loudspeakers consistently!

 Hill Acoustics introduces the Tetrahedral Test Chambers, designed to ensure consistently stable, affordable loudspeaker measurements

 What's the Advantage?

-The tetrahedral test chamber (TTC) ensures a precisely defined, stable and modally minimised environment.
+The Tetrahedral Test Chamber (TTC) ensures a precisely defined, stable and modally minimised environment.
 Completely free from set-up variations.

-This gives precision along with highly accurate and repeatable measurements in a small volume at greatly reduced cost compared to an anechoic chamber.
+This gives precision along with highly accurate and repeatable measurements in a small volume at a greatly reduced cost compared to an anechoic chamber.
 An IEC Baffle, shown above with a TTC350.

 An anechoic chamber attempts to absorb all reflected energy at all frequencies.
 In contrast a Tetrahedral Test Chamber is designed with absorption sufficient to clean up high frequencies only.

 The theory has been published and is readily available see the technical page.